claudia-nikel/personal_website/content/project/Urban_Social_Disorder/index.md

 ---
-title: Urban Social Disorder Visualizations
+title: Urban Social Disorder Dashboard
 summary: An `interactive Tableau Dashboard` created using a Urban Social Disorder dataset from the Peace Research Institute Oslo.
 tags:
 - Tableau